tkhahns/multimodal-data-pipeline/README.md

 The pipeline generates the following outputs:

 1. Extracted audio files (in `output/audio/`)
-2. Feature JSONs with all computed features (in `output/features/`)
+2. Feature JSONs with all computed features:
+   - Individual JSON files per audio/video file with video name as the first key (in `output/features/`)
+   - Complete JSON files with detailed feature information (in `output/features/`)
+   - Consolidated JSON file with features from all files (`output/pipeline_features.json`)
 3. Parquet files for tabular data (in `output/features/`)
 4. Separate NPY files for large numpy arrays (in `output/features/`)